-Luckily the Surgeon we retained for the claim was a national expert on gall bladder cancer and could say with real authority that had Simon been operated on he would have survived with a normal life expectancy.
+Luckily, the Surgeon we retained for the claim, Mr Poston from Liverpool, was a national expert on gall bladder cancer and could say with real authority that had Simon been operated on he would have survived with a normal life expectancy.
 The claim settled a few days before the trial was due to start.

 Hilton Armstrong – July 2021